Your feedback counts

-- If you can't wait for a survey and you have something to say, here is a list of all the departments at UTS and what they do, to help you find the right person to talk to.
+- Can't wait for a survey and you have something to say?
+Here is a list of all the departments at UTS and what they do, to help you find the right person to talk to.
 For feedback on anything about UTS in general, head over to our contacts page to find the best person to talk to.

 - The Equity-related complaints pages include information on equity-related complaints, as well as contact details for external agencies who can help, principles for complaint resolution and possible outcomes.

 - Complaints that do not involve allegations of unlawful discrimination or harassment because of your sex, sexual preference, transgender status, race, colour, ethnic or ethno-religious background, descent or national identity, marital status, disability, age, political conviction or religious belief are covered elsewhere, with a list of support resources.